lingtalfi/nullos-admin/doc/tutorials/getting-started-with-nullos.md

 But if you are interested, check out the <-QuickStart module documentation page->

-- In the form, choose the oui database and click the "Submit" button.
-This will take a while (5 seconds or so)
+- In the form, choose the oui database (or your own) and click the "Submit" button.
+This will take a while (5 seconds or so, depending on the size of your database)
     - this will generate all the crud files for the selected database
 - If successful, you should see the "All tables have been generated" notification (see screenshot below)